sarahciston/codingcare/posts/guide.md

 ### we fight for the silly photo
 ...and I realized this was the entire spirit of the event in one image I glimpsed, through a screenshot of a thumbnail of a frame of a frame.
 I am so grateful to Julia Kloiber from [Superrr Lab](https://superrr.net/about/) for asking to take a picture of the camera's preview screen and posting it on Instagram the day of the event, because that image would have been lost forever if they had not.
 I would not have known what was missing, or why I'd had the instinct to ask for us to take a silly photo, or a photo in the first place—when the very spirit of the community is itself the entire point.
 I would not have been so nagged by that missing photo and its contrast to the stiff serious group photo that I spent several days tracking down the original memory card to locate the precious silly photo that so much better represented us and the enthusiasm of the day.

+### we are not in class. we're [   ]

+We fly under the radar. we are a rag-tag troupe of misfits, a dead poets' society, a laboratory, a not-so-secret guild.

+Our mascots are magpies and meme cats, too-clever animals fascinated with hoarding shiny objects and causing a little trouble.
+We look to jellyfish and labyrinths for their translucent flexibility, their decentralized nervous systems, their twisty turny mystery and ability to go deep.

 ## 4. we foreground our values

 These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.

+>>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (Brown 2021, 117)

 ### scrappy artistic strategies, not perfect code[^ccc] #nocodesnobs[^p5]